cookiestuf/language-context-bot/spec.md

     else: error handling
 - get language: error handling

-[ ] get_new_mentions()
+[ ] get_new_mentions() --> use Account API
-- pings mentions timeline every X amt of minutes to see if there are new mentions
+- ~pings mentions timeline every X amt of minutes to see if there are new mentions~
+- subscribe to at mentions
 - calls parse_tweet for each mention

 [ ] get_followers()